Marcono1234/hda-fbi-typst-thesis-template/README.md

     ```

     Optional: Afterwards delete the `thesis-template/.git` directory to turn it into regular directory.

+    When using this approach your imports have to import from `thesis-template/template/...`.

     _Note:_ If you are already using Git for your project, the proper approach is to add the template as Git submodule, see the option above.
 Otherwise you might end up with a Git repository nested within a Git repository, which does not work properly (Git also warns about this on the console).